Houston Psychiatrist

 Becoming a mother is a major life transition.
 While it can bring joy, it also brings new responsibilities, exhaustion, and emotional changes.
 Many women feel overwhelmed, guilty, or uncertain, especially if their expectations of motherhood don’t match reality.
 These emotional struggles are normal, but when they become intense or persistent, professional mental health support is essential.

 Treatment for postpartum depression should always be personalized.
-Some may benefit from therapy, others may need medication, and many find the best results come from a combination of both.
-The goal is to help women feel like themselves again, reconnect with their baby, and regain confidence in their role as a mother.
+Some may benefit from therapy, others may need medication, and many find the best results from a combination of both.
+The goal is to help women feel like themselves, connect with their baby, and gain confidence in their role as a mother.

 Houston body image counseling